thomasmcg77/NOAA_Satellite_Reciever/README.md

 # NOAA_Satellite_Reciever
-Recieve NOAA satellite images using a homemade quadrafilar helix (QFH) antenna, a Raspberry Pi, and a SDR.
+Recieve NOAA satellite images using a homemade quadrafilar helix antenna, a Raspberry Pi, and a SDR.
+Raspberry Pi runs bash scripts to automate the process of reading signals.

 Materials: